-As the Manchurian Qing overthrew the Ming dynasty in Beijing in 1644, countless Chinese migrated to also to Hội An.
+As the Manchurian Qing overthrew the Ming dynasty in Beijing in 1644, also countless Chinese migrated to Hội An.

 During the Tây-Sơn rebellion, the city was largely destroyed in 1780.
 Although it was rebuilt, the French colonialists declared Đà Nẵng capital of Annam in 1888.

 Therefore, also the railway was built past Hội An in 1930.

 Amazingly, the old town is Vietnams only historic district that remained intact during the Vietnam War.
 It was declared a UNESCO World Heritage Site in 1999.
 It is highly cherished as a well-preserved example of a Southeast Asian trading port from the time between the 15th and 19th centuries.

 However, it deems a bit like an ethnological open-air museum.
 Streets and alleys lined with beautiful ancient houses, one cuter than the other.
 Actually, there are still about 1,000 of the old houses, albeit, not all of them had historic importance.
 However, while many of them are inhabited and not accessible, some are housing stores – hence you’ll be more than welcome to visit – and others are like small museums.

 In addition, visiting the old temples and clans’ assembly halls will take you back to a fascinating social system.